Chumki Chowdhury

-Chumki Choudhury is an Indian actress who works in Bengali cinema.
+Chumki Choudhury is an Indian actress who is known for her work in Bengali cinema.
+Born to Bengali filmmaker Anjan Choudhury, she made her silver screen debut opposite Joy Banerjee in Hirak Jayanti (1990), a Bengali film directed by her father.
+She rose to fame because of the massive success of the film.
+She held on to her popularity for her roles in Bengali films such as Abhagini (1991), Indrajit (1992), Maya Mamata (1993), Geet Sangeet (1994), Mejo Bou (1995), Naach Nagini Naach Re (1996).

-Family and Career
+Family and career

 Chumki Choudhury was born in Kolkata.
 She is the daughter of famous director Anjan Choudhury and Smt.
 Joysree Choudhury.
 She passed her Madhyamik from Joysree Siksha Niketan and completed her Higher Secondary and B.A. from New Alipore College.